Manaksia Coated Metals FY26 PAT Surges 164%; Q4 Earnings Call Transcript Released

 1 Day5 Days1 Month6 Months1 Year5 Years

-How might the merger of JPA Snacks Private Limited into Manaksia Coated Metals & Industries Limited affect the company's revenue diversification strategy, given the apparent divergence between a snacks business and a coated metals operation?
+How might the merger of JPA Snacks Private Limited into Manaksia Coated Metals & Industries Limited affect the parent company's revenue diversification strategy, given the apparent divergence between a snacks business and a coated metals operation?

 Manaksia Coated Metals & Ind